PythWare/Aldnoah-Engine/README.md

 The Mod Manager can disable individual mods or disable all mods.

 Disable All truncates containers back to their original sizes.

+# Compatible Mods

+AE 2.025 onward supports v2, v3, and v4 for mod formats.
+If you're not sure what mod format your single, package, or installer mod was made in just open up the Mod Manager, select the mod, and look at what is displayed beside `Format:`.
+2.025 uses the v4 format but 2.025 is designed to be backwards compatible with older mod formats (v2/v3, which AE versions 2.023 and 2.0243 used).
+So if you're making mods with AE 2.023 or 2.0243, just tell your users to download the latest version of AE since they need the Mod Manager for applying the mods.

 # Aldnoah Merger